 In addition, as local leaders, we can help develop programs and funding to support our most vulnerable populations.
 We can also put energy and focus into creating and maintaining low income housing, which is often referred to as “deeply affordable housing.”

 One of my continued goals is to address affordable housing in our City.
 I have given direction to my administration to put in place policies and seek funding as part of that commitment.
-I believe the initiatives I have outlined in my 2021 initiatives will increase economic development and produce a variety of housing types for our community.
+I believe the initiatives I have outlined will increase economic development and produce a variety of housing types for our community.